American Silver Eagle Coins

-The US Mint was the first establishment instituted by the newly freed American Republic, who had just thrown off the yoke of British rule.
+The US Mint, exclusive maker of the American Eagle Silver Coin, was the first establishment instituted by the newly freed American Republic, who had just thrown off the yoke of British rule.

-Furthermore, the world famous bullion depository, Fort Knox in Kentucky, is under the authority of the United States Mint as well.
-When the US Mint was instituted in 1792, it was a part of the State Department.
+Furthermore, the world-famous bullion depository, Fort Knox in Kentucky, is under the authority of the United States Mint as well.
+When the Mint of the United States got instituted in 1792, it was a part of the State Department.
 However, it was given independent agency status in 1799.

-Although one of the primary functions of the United States Mint involves the striking of legal coinage for circulation, it is responsible for other areas such as – producing national commemorative medals, Congressional gold medals, and special coinage.
+Although one of the primary functions involves the striking of legal coinage for circulation, it is responsible for other areas like – producing national commemorative medals, Congressional gold medals, and special coinage.

 The San Francisco Mint was opened in 1854 to serve the California Gold Rush.
 After 1968, the San Francisco facility handled proof coin production, when the Philadelphia Mint was relieved of this duty.
-It used the ‘S' mint mark to mark coins struck in San Francisco.
+It uses the ‘S' mint mark to mark coins struck in San Francisco.

 The West Point facility is the newest addition to the branches.
 Established in 1988, it initially served as a storage facility for United States' gold bullion reserves.
 However, it now also strikes American Eagles in platinum, gold, and silver variants.

 Started in 1986, the Silver Eagles program is one of the most successful coin programs in the world.
 The US Mint annually releases BU, circulation, and proof coin options to fulfill the extraordinary and diverse demand, which encompasses demand from collectors and investors.

 Moreover, seeing the popularity of the American Eagle program in gold and silver versions, platinum coins were launched in 1997.
 A palladium variant was also added to the series in 2018.

 Other famous coin programs are – Gold Buffalo, America the Beautiful, among many others.